 Stan Grant took exception to the statue’s inscription, saying the claim that Cook discovered this territory was “a damaging myth”.
 Why the word discovered should cause such anguish is not entirely clear.
 If Grant was to express delight in discovering, say, the novels of Dostoevsky, it would not amount to a claim that he was the first to read them.

-This essay appears in the June edition of Quadrant.
+This essay appeared in the June 2018 edition of Quadrant.

 Click here to subscribe